zenobio93/seat-docs/docs/community_packages.md

 Below is a list of packages contributed by the community.
 These packages normally follow the same installation procedure, however, its best you consult the documentation of the package itself in case there is anything special you need to get it working.

-## Generic package installation
+## Blade package installation

 Packages will normally come in the form of a composer package that you need to include in your SeAT install, as well as a Service Provider that you need to bootstrap.
 So, generically speaking, installing a package will mean that you:

 - Ensure that you are in the *path* where you installed.
-By default this should be `/var/www/seat`.
+By default, this should be `/var/www/seat`.

 - Put your application into *maintenance mode*.
 This will ensure that no request from the outside will hit your applications logic, and also help you perform an upgrade uninterrupted.
 Do this with the following commands issued as the webserver user: